interplaynetary/free-association/docs/coalition/impact-multiplier.md

 **Questions to Consider:**

 * What percentage of your capital could be distributed through recognition-weighted allocation?
-* Which of your current partners would likely show high mutual recognition?
+* Which of your current partners would likely show high reciprocal alignment?
 * How would network transparency change your due diligence requirements?
 * What impact multiplier would justify transitioning capital to this approach?